navdeep1311/Cybersecurity_Project_1/README.md

 - _http://[40.78.3.208]:5601/app/kibana._
 ![Elk Server URL](Images/Install-Elk-Kibana.png)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_Specific commands the user will need to run to download the playbook, update the files, etc._
 Listed below are the bash commands to run the playbooks
     - ssh azadmin@JumpBoxProvisioner Public IP (23.99.206.222)
     - sudo docker container list -a (locate your ansible container - mine is suspicious_jang)